 EJ Campaigns & Activities

-The Environmental Justice and Health Alliance for Chemical Policy Reform (EJHA) is a strategic partner in various local, regional, and national efforts to redress environmental racism and implement solutions to chemical crisis in vulnerable communities.
+The Environmental Justice and Health Alliance for Chemical Policy Reform (EJHA) is a strategic partner in many local, regional, and national efforts to address environmental racism and implement solutions to chemical crises in vulnerable communities.
 Some of those campaigns include:

 EJHA is a key partner in the Coalition to Prevent Chemical Disasters — a collaboration of health, labor, environmental justice, public health and public interest organizations working for strong policies that will protect workers and communities from these hazards.
 We support local campaigns to reduce and remove toxic hazards, and national efforts such as reform and enforcement of chemical disaster prevention and response rules.

 Campaign for healthier solutions

-The Environmental Justice and Health Alliance for Chemical Policy Reform is a key partner in the Campaign for Healthier Solutions.
-The Campaign is pushing dollar store retailers toward non-toxic products and healthy, locally-grown foods in order to reduce chemical exposures and health impacts in communities of color and low-income communities.
-While the largest retailers, such as Walmart, Target, and others are working to understand what chemicals are in the products they sell and remove harmful chemicals, dollar store chains continue to sell almost any products regardless of safety (even selling some in violation of laws, such as lead in PVC packaging).
+EJHA's Campaign for Healthier Solutions is pushing dollar store retailers toward non-toxic products and healthy, locally-grown foods in order to reduce chemical exposures and health impacts in communities of color and low-income communities.
+While the largest retailers, such as Walmart, Target, and others are working to understand what chemicals are in the products they sell and remove harmful chemicals, dollar store chains continue to lag behind.

 The Campaign for Healthier Solutions combines on-the-ground grassroots organizing in key focus states such as California, New Mexico and Texas, with national campaign activities coordinated with partner groups all over the country.
 The campaign demands that dollar stores commit to providing the same minimal level of product protections as other retail chains, and help prevent unnecessary exposure to toxic chemicals in vulnerable communities.